 Anomalies API

 Cloud cost anomaly detection offers end-to-end monitoring of spikes in your cloud billing seamlessly across all your projects and services.
-More information about cost anomalies in the DoiT Platform is available here.
+See cost anomalies for more information.

-The Anomalies API helps you programmatically obtain cloud cost or usage anomalies for all supported platforms.
+The Anomalies API helps you programmatically obtain cloud cost or usage anomalies for Google Cloud, Amazon Web Services, and Microsoft Azure.

 API Reference